-The remains of native woodland that covered area up to early 19th century have been enhanced by the planting of native Irish hardwoods.
+The remains of native woodland that covered the area up to the early 19th century have been enhanced by the planting of native Irish hardwoods.

 The woodland was first planted and managed by its owner Bishop Plunkett in the mid-19th century.
 Bishop Plunkett was a hated landlord whose eviction of families between 1860, and 1862 caused much hardship and led to unrest in the area.

 Local agitation, and condemnation in the newspapers, finally forced the heartless Bishop Plunkett to leave the area for Tuam in 1863.